Skip to content

 • a genetic defect involving cartilage

-For people younger than 45 years old, osteoarthritis is more common among men.
+For people younger than age 45, osteoarthritis is more common among men.
 After age 45, osteoarthritis is more common among women.
 Osteoarthritis occurs more often among people who are overweight.
-It also occurs more frequently in those who have jobs or hobbies that put repetitive stress on certain joints.
+It also occurs more frequently in those who have jobs or do sports that put repetitive stress on certain joints.

 Osteoarthritis of the spine may cause stiffness or pain in the neck or back.
-It may also cause weakness or numbness in the legs or arms.
+It may also cause weakness or numbness in the legs or arms if it is severe enough to affect spinal nerves or the spinal cord itself.
 Usually, the back discomfort is relieved when the person is lying down.

 Some people experience little interference with the activities of their lives.
 Others become more severely disabled.